keiravillekode/prototype-roc-track/exercises/practice/hello-world/.docs/instructions.md

 The objectives are simple:

-- Modify the provided code so that it produces the string "Hello, World!".
+- Modify the provided code in `HelloWorld.roc` so that it produces the string "Hello, World!".
-- Run the test suite and make sure that it succeeds.
+- Run the test suite using `roc test hello-world-test.roc`, and make sure that it succeeds.
 - Submit your solution and check it at the website.

 If everything goes well, you will be ready to fetch your first real exercise.